whoopsmonitor/whoopsmonitor/docs/volumes.md

 # Docker volumes

 Mongo and Redis containers have both a volume that is mounted locally.
-You can list all volumes with command:
+You can list all volumes with the command:

 ```bash
 docker volume ls
 ```

-## Loosing data
+## Losing data

-When you delete a volume, you loose data.
-So in case you consider to run this app on production, you should mount volumes to some other location.
+When you delete a volume, you lose data.
+So in case you consider running this app on production, you should mount volumes to some other location.

 ## Change volumes